rdwatters/phc/content/one/11-results-of-nipc-change.md

 weight: 11
 ---

-* Improved time on page
+* Increased time on page
+  * Users spend more time engaged with the content
 * Reduced bounce rate
+  * Users don't leave the site altogether
-* But what about search engine results pages (SERPs)?
+* **Most importantly**, what about search engine results pages (SERPs)?